xen2cute/BO2-Zombies-Custom-Perks/README.md

 ## Features
-- Adds Perk-A-Colas with custom perks to all the zombies maps.
+- Adds Perk-A-Colas with custom perks to all the zombies maps except Die Rise and MOTD.
+You can still get the perks through the test function which will give you all the perks.

-Checklist:
-- ✅ TranZit
-- ✅ Town
-- ✅ Farm
-- ✅ Nuketown
-- ❌ Mob of The Dead
-- ✅ Buried
-- ✅ Origins (the locations are a bit messy)
-- ❌ Die Rise
+- If you wish to change the position of a perk machine I have detailed how you may do so [here](https://github.com/Viren070/BO2-Zombies-Custom-Perk-Machines/main/README.md#how-to-modify-perk-machine-position)

 ## Instructions to download
 1. Download the file in the compiled folder